donphi/MCP-Server/README.md

 ## ❓ Troubleshooting

 - **Docker not found**: Ensure Docker is installed and running.
 Check with `docker --version`.
-- **"Invalid reference format" error**: This common error occurs when you try to run the MCP server without building the server image first.
-Make sure to run `docker-compose build server` before attempting to run the server.
+- **"Invalid reference format" error**: This common error can occur for two reasons:
+  1. **Missing build step**: You tried to run the MCP server without building the server image first.
+Always run `docker-compose build server` before attempting to run the server.
+  2. **Mixing Docker and Docker Compose**: The Windows batch file has been updated to use Docker Compose consistently.
+If you're still encountering this error, make sure you're using the latest version of the batch files from this repository.
 - **API key issues**: Not to worry!
 You can use the free local embedding models without any API keys.
 - **Missing sentence-transformers package**: If you select a free model, the system will automatically install the required package.
 - **Chroma database not found**: Make sure you've run the pipeline to process your documents first.